hbc/NGS_Data_Analysis_Course/sessionI/lessons/01_the_filesystem.md

 > This stands for 'print working directory'. i.e. the directory you're currently working in.

 What if we want to move back up and out of the `raw_fastq` directory?
-Can we just type `cd unix_oct2015`?
+Can we just type `cd unix_lesson`?
 Try it and see what happens.

 To go 'back up a level' we can use `..`